-In 2019 due to the low level of natural gas wholesale price in gas exchange, there was significantly high interest from market participants to inject natural gas in Incukalns UGS, as well as its usage for long term products.
-Due to high interest from market participants, there were security issues caused by high demand and TSO had to decrease the amount of daily injection and injection speed in order to ensure the continued operation of the storage.
-TSO also had to extend injection season to fulfil all requests made by the market participants.
-After decrease of daily injected amount of natural gas and daily injection speed in Incukalns UGS, congestion management was carried out.
+In 2020 due to the low level of natural gas wholesale price in gas exchange, there was significantly high interest from market participants to inject natural gas in Incukalns UGS, as well as its usage for long term products.

 2.2.2.
 Description of the retail market